eromatiya/the-glorious-startpage/README.md

 #### Set your OpenWeatherMap API key

-Setting your OpenWeatherMap credential is a breeze.
+Setting up your OpenWeatherMap credential is a breeze.

 + If you don't have an API key, follow this guide: